ossd-s24/project-evaluation/Numpy_evaluation.md

 ## Summary assesment
 __How friendly is this project for beginner contributors?__

-I would say decently friendly.
-While the project itself is very big and the architecture is pretty complicated, components like UI and API are essentially simple web apps that would be seen in a web development setting.
-As long as contributors have flask/react experience, there are issues to be picked up.
-Additionally, because not a lot of people are contributing, new contributors have a lot of freedom on the type of issues they would like to work on.
+It is friendly, for beginner the install process and the specific section for beginners are good.

 __Do the maintainers respond helpfully to questions in issues?__

-Yes, the main contributor (Wabscale) especially provides a lot of guidance on issues.
+Yes, the main contributor especially provides a lot of guidance on issues.

 __Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__

-For the most part, yes.
-Maintainer provides very helpful comments on issues.
-It is also the same way in discord, although the server itself is not as active as before.
+Yes, from issue and pull request parts we can know they are friendly.

-__Do pull requests get reviewed?__
+__Do pull requests get reviewed?__ Yes.

-Yes, as demonstrated by the most [pull request](https://github.com/AnubisLMS/Anubis/pull/471).

 __Do maintainers thank people for their contributions?__

-Not from what we have seen.
+No.

 __Are there special skills required to contribute to the project?
 If so, what are they?__

-For certain part of the project, some understanding in containers and kubernetes knowledge is probably needed.
+No.

 __Are there any special hardware/software requirements to be able to contribute to the project?
 If so, what are they?__

-The minimum development (web UI and API) does not require special environments.
-However, full feature development environment requires a linux environment with Docker installed is required, as prod is running in linux environment.
+NO.